bossmosk/R2B_Mods/README.md

 Current Minecraft version : **1.20.1**

-# Mod and Libaries Included
+# Mods and Libaries Included
 These mods are required in order to join the server.
 There are currently six mods and two libaries required.

 * [FarmersDelight](https://www.curseforge.com/minecraft/mc-mods/farmers-delight)